Taluu/json-encoder-exercice/README.md

 Endpoints
 ---------
+Note : all example are hitting as if the domain is `localhost` and the port `8080`.
+These can be configured when executing the binary with the flags `-domain` and `port` : `bin/json-encoder-exercise -domain localhost -port 8080`

 ### Encrypting data
-You can encrypt data by hitting the endpoint (with default values for host and ports, `localhost` and `8080`) on a POST request, with a valid json object :
+You can encrypt data by hitting the endpoint `/encrypt` on a POST request, with a valid json object :

 ```bash
 curl http://localhost:8080/encrypt -X POST -d "{\"foo\": \"bar\", \"number\": 1, \"object\": {\"one\": \"two\", \"three\": 3}}"